-Two parents/carers completed the questionnaire.
-All expressed positive opinions about the setting and strongly agreed with most of the statements, e.g. that their child likes the setting, has settled well and that the teaching is good.
-All parents/carers were in agreement that they are kept well informed about their child's progress and that their child is safe in the setting.
-No parents/carers disagreed with any of the statements in the questionnaire.
+One parents/carer completed the questionnaire and expressed positive opinions about the setting and strongly agreed with the statements, e.g. that their child likes the setting, has settled well and that the teaching is good, that they are kept well informed about their child's progress and that their child is safe in the setting.